Army general who commanded in Iraq dies of cancer at age 67 | Federal News Network

 A native of Rockaway, New Jersey, Odierno graduated from the U.S. Military Academy at West Point, New York, in 1976 with a commission in field artillery.
 He served in a wide range of Army and Defense Department roles with multiple tours abroad, including in Iraq, Germany, Albania and Kuwait.
 As a three-star general he was assistant to the chairman of the Joint Chiefs of Staff, a job that made him the main military adviser to the secretary of state.

-At a ceremony marking his retirement from the Army, then-Defense Secretary Ashton Carter described him as a commander whose tenacity and operational savvy gave civilian leaders great confidence.
+At a ceremony marking his retirement from the Army in 2015, then-Defense Secretary Ashton Carter described him as a commander whose tenacity and operational savvy gave civilian leaders great confidence.

 “His commanding presence calmed the confused, and his courage and compassion helped carry the burden of loss and sacrifice,” Carter said.

-Soldiers of his 4th Infantry were involved in the capture of Iraq’s deposed president, Saddam Hussein, in December 2003.
-That success gave hope to quashing an emerging insurgency, but in 2004 the insurgency gained greater momentum and led to the deadly rise of al-Qaida in Iraq.

 Three months ago, North Carolina State University announced that Odierno had joined its board of trustees.
-During his military career he earned a Master of Science degree in nuclear effects engineering from North Carolina State.
+In 1986 he earned a Master of Science degree in nuclear effects engineering from North Carolina State.
 He was president of Odierno Associates, a consulting firm in Pinehurst, North Carolina.

 Copyright